tgaye/KMeans_w_PCA/README.md

 4      1      2          1           0           1 ...
 1    1    1    1    1
 [5 rows x 33 columns]
 ```
 We can see we have 33 dimensions to work with, however only 28 of these are survey questions; which are what we want to base clusters on.
-Lets now start with a broad visualization of our data.

-First, lets look at average response for each question in the survey.
+Lets look at average response for each question in the survey.
 ```
 hist_question_means():
 ```
 ![figure_1](https://user-images.githubusercontent.com/34739163/44390015-93466700-a4e9-11e8-8c11-dee4ff5b507c.png)
 The scores seem roughly normally distributed, which tells us we shouldnt see top much variance in the data.

-Now lets look at survey participation, both by class and by instructor.
+Now lets view survey participation, both by class and by instructor.
 (13 classes, 3 instructors):

 ```
 hist_total_response_by_class()